 - Eliminate barriers and other distractions on the homepage that divert your visitors from accomplishing the main task they’re here for.

-- Take advantage of PPC ads to increase the click-through rate.
+- Take advantage of Google ads to increase the click-through rate.

 Ranking on Google isn’t easy, especially if you are working on a fixed budget and your business doesn’t have a lot of popularity.
 Popular businesses always have a bigger hand in achieving rankings in the shortest possible time because they already have links, brand mentions, citations, branded searches and direct traffic.